vedph/pythia/docs/example-ac.md

 ],
 ```

 As you can see from the XPath expressions used to select structures, some of them also rely on the value of attributes to detect a specific token type.
 For instance, `persName` has `@type`=`mn` for male name, `fn` for female name, `s` for surname.
-By using different mappings we thus ensure to preserve such finer distinctions for the index.
+So, by using different mappings we can preserve such finer distinctions for the index.

 (8) **text retriever**: a file-system based text retriever (`text-retriever.file`) is all what we need to get the text from their source.
 In this case, the source is a directory, and each text is a file.